 The arrangements for the on-site visit should be coordinated by one staff person, representing either of the cooperating accrediting agencies.
 The Council prefers that its staff be the principal coordinator for joint accreditation visits to colleges of podiatric medicine.

-The composition of the team for joint visits with a regional accrediting agency usually includes two representatives of the regional agency with the remaining balance of the team comprised of individuals selected by the Council.
-Team leadership may be shared between representatives of the regional accrediting agency and the Council.
-If the regional accrediting agency has no preference in this matter, an evaluator representing the Council will serve as team chair.
+The composition of the team for joint visits with a nationally recognized institutional accrediting agency usually includes two representatives of the nationally recognized institutional accrediting agency with the remaining balance of the team comprised of individuals selected by the Council.
+Team leadership may be shared between representatives of the nationally recognized institutional accrediting agency and the Council.
+If the nationally recognized institutional accrediting agency has no preference in this matter, an evaluator representing the Council will serve as team chair.

-Composition of joint teams involving the Council and accrediting agencies other than regional agencies will be determined on a case-by-case basis.
+Composition of joint teams involving the Council and accrediting agencies other than nationally recognized institutional accrediting agencies will be determined on a case-by-case basis.

 The on-site evaluation will follow the procedures outlined in this publication.
 Modifications to accommodate the other agency representatives may be instituted if approved by the individual serving as team chair/co-chair representing the Council.
 The members of the joint team will be expected to work together in collecting information, interviewing personnel, and reviewing the facilities.
 Team members representing each agency will be assigned areas of review that best correlate with their agency’s interests.
 An agenda and a schedule for the visit will be arranged in an effort to be responsive to the needs of both agencies.